NDCMS/lobster/README.md

 ## Stage-out

 Lobster supports multiple file transfer methods:  via Work Queue, Chirp, XrootD (input only), and SRM (output only.)
-Basic settings are:
+Configuration is done in terms of paths and URLs that all point to the same output directory.
+Output files are then saved in sub-directories named after the task labels.

+### Using Work Queue

+Minimal settings for transferring files via Work Queue:

     storage:
-        base: /store/user/<user>/<output directory>
+        local: /hadoop/store/user/<user>/<output directory>
+        # optional
         hadoop: /store/user/<user>/<output directory>
-        local: /hadoop/store/user/<user>/<output directory>

 Where all paths point to the storage directory.
+The `hadoop` directory is optional.
+When supplied, the master will access files via native hadoop methods, but Work Queue will use the given `local` directory.

+### Chirp

-To use input or output methods other than Work Queue, `input` and `output` settings are used, e.g., for Chirp:
+To use input or output methods other than Work Queue, `input` and `output` settings are used, e.g., for Chirp (see also section below on the server setup):

+    storage:
         input: "chirp://earth.crc.nd.edu:<your port>/<output directory>"
         output: "chirp://earth.crc.nd.edu:<your port>/<output directory>"

-Or for XrootD/SRM:
+        # optional
+        local: /hadoop/store/user/<user>/<output directory>
+        hadoop: /store/user/<user>/<output directory>

+If `local` and/or `hadoop` directories are given, lobster will use these to access the storage element on the master side.

+### XrootD/SRM

+The manual configuration for using grid access methods uses URLs in the following form:

+    storage:
         input: "root://ndcms.crc.nd.edu//hadoop/store/user/<user>/<output directory>"
         output: "srm://ndcms.crc.nd.edu:8443/srm/v2/server?SFN=/hadoop/store/user/<user>/<output directory>"
+        # optional
+        local: /hadoop/store/user/<user>/<output directory>
+        hadoop: /store/user/<user>/<output directory>

+If `local` and/or `hadoop` directories are given, lobster will use these to access the storage element on the master side.

-For convenience, the latter can also be specified by the site name:
+For convenience, the settings can also be determined by the site name, where a `base` path has to be given that corresponds to the LFN of the stage-out directory.
+It is used to determine the correct mapping of `input` and `output` URLs.

+    storage:
+        base: /store/user/<user>/<output directory>
-        site: T2_CH_CERN
+        site: T3_US_NotreDame
+        # optional, will override auto-detected settings
+        input: "root://ndcms.crc.nd.edu//hadoop/store/user/<user>/<output directory>"
+        output: "srm://ndcms.crc.nd.edu:8443/srm/v2/server?SFN=/hadoop/store/user/<user>/<output directory>"
+        # optional
+        local: /hadoop/store/user/<user>/<output directory>
+        hadoop: /store/user/<user>/<output directory>

+If `input` and/or `output` URLs are given in addition, they will override the settings inferred from the `site` setting;  they may be necessary to override faulty server configuration settings.
+If `local` and/or `hadoop` directories are given, lobster will use these to access the storage element on the master side.

 ### Setting up a Chirp server